Tramadol When Breastfeeding: What You Need to Know

 -Sedation and lethargy

-Tramadol can cause drowsiness and lethargy in nursing infants, making it difficult for them to breastfeed properly.
+Tramadol can cause drowsiness and lethargy in nursing infants, making it difficult for them to breastfeed correctly.

-In rare cases, tramadol can cause respiratory depression, a condition where a person’s breathing slows down significantly.
+In rare cases, Tramadol can cause respiratory depression, a condition where a person’s breathing slows significantly.
 This can be life-threatening in infants, especially those who are premature or have underlying health conditions.

-If a nursing infant is exposed to tramadol for an extended period, it may develop withdrawal symptoms when the medication is discontinued.
+Suppose a nursing infant is exposed to Tramadol for an extended period.
+In that case, the medication may develop withdrawal symptoms when discontinued.
 Symptoms can include irritability, fussiness, and difficulty sleeping.

 3 Alternatives to Tramadol When Breastfeeding

 If you’re breastfeeding and experiencing pain, there are several alternatives to Tramadol that you can discuss with your healthcare provider.
 Some options include: